New methods to bound the critical probability in fractal percolation: Numerical results

 \begin{corollary} $p_c(3)<0.958$ and $p_c(4)<0.972$. \end{corollary}

-\textbf{Proof} This follows from Lemma \ref{lemma_strong} and Corollary \ref{corollary_upperbound}. $\Box$\\ \\ For $M=3$, the result can be sharpened by using the same alphabet that was used to improve the lower bound.
-The classification is again defined by a word code based on strong connectivity.
+\textbf{Proof} This follows from Lemma \ref{lemma_upperbound} and Lemma \ref{lemma_strong}. $\Box$\\ \\ For $M=3$, the result can be sharpened by using the alphabet $\mathscr{A}_{3,1/2}$.
+The classification is again defined by strong connectivity.
 In that case the choice $p = 0.940$ and $x = \tau^{1000}(0.9399)$ satisfies all conditions, so $p_c(3)<0.940$.\\ The algorithm for $M=4$ can be slightly adapted to find a bound for $M=2$.
 Each realization of $K_n$ for $M=4$ can be seen as a realization of $K_{2n}$ for $M=2$.
-So the only thing that changes is the iteration function $F_\mathscr{C}$.
-Given a probability vector on $\mathscr{A}$, the probability on each $4\times 4$ word can be calculated.
-The word code is still the same function $\Psi_{4,0}$.
-These ingredients are sufficient to determine $F_\mathscr{C}$.
+Therefore, we can still use the word code $\Psi_{4,0}$.
+The only thing that changes is the way the probabilities are computed.
+Given $\tau^n(p)$, the letters in the $4\times 4$ word $w=\mathscr{W}_n(K_{n+2})$ occur according to the following rule: The word $w$ consists of four $2\times 2$ blocks.
+In each of these blocks either all letters are equal to $\min(\mathscr{A})$ (with probability $1-p$) or they are independent of each other chosen according to $p\tau^n(p)+(1-p)\tau^{\subdisconnected}$ (with probability $p$).
+Basically we collapse two construction steps of $K_n$ into one step.
+These ingredients determine the recursion.
 Performing the calculations we find that the conditions are satisfied for $p = 0.993$ and $x = \tau^{1000}(0.9929)$, henceforth $p_c(2)<0.993$.\\ Also for the upper bounds Arthur Bik checked our results.
 He independently reproduced our bounds, except for the bound $p_c(3)<0.940$ (for similar reasons as before).
 Summarizing, our best upper bounds are \begin{theorem} $p_c(2)<0.993$, $p_c(3)<0.940$ and $p_c(4)<0.972$. \end{theorem}

 \textbf{Acknowledgement} The author thanks Michel Dekking for the entertaining discussions on this topic and for his useful remarks on this paper.
 I am also grateful to Arthur Bik, who has spent a lot of time checking the numerical results.
-Figure \ref{figure_partitions} was made by Tilman Piesk \footnote{License Terms: creativecommons.org/licenses/by/3.0/deed.en}.